Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

 By correctly choosing the instance of the game, we can represent many important stabilizer coding algorithms as strategies for QLO games.
 We begin by showing that finding the distance of a code is QLO.
-Note that the distance is invariant under unitaries on inputs, and hence every equivalent Clifford encoder has the same distance. \begin{theorem}[Distance is QLO] Given a graph $G$, denote the distance of the code represented by $d(G)$. $d(G)$ is calculated by the following QLO instance.
+Note that the distance is invariant under unitaries on inputs, and hence every equivalent Clifford encoder has the same distance. \begin{theorem}[Distance is QLO] Given a graph $G$ with inputs $\CI$, pivots $\CP$, and non-pivot outputs $\CO$, denote the distance of the code represented by $d(G)$. $d(G)$ is calculated by the following QLO instance.
 Initially, all lights are off.
-In round (1), Alice may flip any number $m$ of switches in $\CI$.
+In round (1), Alice may flip any number $s$ of switches on input nodes $\CI$.
 In round (2), Alice has no constraints and may flip any non-input switch or destroy any non-input light.
-The final configuration consists of all non-input lights off or destroyed, and either at least one input light is on, or $m \geq 1$.
-Under this instance, where $\CA$ is Alice's strategy and $n(\CA, G)$ is the number of moves she made in round 2.
-As a consequence, every distance approximation algorithm on $G$ to multiplicative error $\e$ is a $\e$-approximately optimal strategy in the distance QLO game instance. \end{theorem} \begin{proof} Each of the $m$ switches flipped in the $i$th input corresponds to $\overline{X}_i$, i.e. logical $X$ on logical qubit $i$.
+The final configuration consists of all non-input lights off or destroyed, and either at least one input light is on, or $s \geq 1$.
+Under this instance, where $\CA$ is Alice's strategy and $m_{\text{D}}(\CA, G)$ is the number of moves she made in round 2.
+As a consequence, every distance approximation algorithm on $G$ to multiplicative error $\e$ is a $\e$-approximately optimal strategy in the distance QLO game instance.
+Fig.~\ref{fig:QLO_Distance} illustrates distance calculation as a QLO game. \end{theorem} \begin{proof} As a consequence of the ZX graph rules from Lemma~\ref{lemma:rules}, each of the switches flipped in the $i$th input corresponds to $\overline{X}_i$, i.e. logical $X$ on logical qubit $i$.
 If the game allowed for flipping a single light at a node, this would correspond to applying a $Z$ on the node.
 There is no point to applying a $Z$ operator multiple times to the same output node, as they will cancel (and we can order them so that no phase occurs).
 Hence, instead we simplify by destroying the light altogether as a reminder that re-toggling this light does not increase an operator's weight.
 Next, toggling lights on all neighbours of a node $v$ correspond to applying $X(v)$.
 There is no additional Pauli weight if we apply both $X(v)$ and $Z(v)$, so for convenience we also destroy the light on $v$ when we flip the switch.
 In sum, destroying lights and flipping switches correspond to physical $Z$ and $X$ operators.
 Lights turned on at inputs after all lights on outputs have been extinguished are logical $Z$ operators.
 Consequently, the entire distance QLO game consists of applying some logical $X$ operators and translating them into physical operators and logical $Z$ operators.
-In other words, the physical operator represented by the $n$ moves apply the logical product of the initial logical $X$'s and the final logical $Z$'s, which is a nontrivial logical operator if at least one of the two is not vacuous, i.e. if at least one input light is left on or $m \geq 1$.
-Since each move increases the physical operator's weight by exactly 1, the minimum number of moves is precisely the distance. \end{proof} Since finding the distance of a stabilizer code is \textbf{NP}-complete~\cite{kapshikar2023hardness}, we may immediately conclude that optimally playing QLO on arbitrary graphs is also \textbf{NP}-complete.
+In other words, the physical operator represented by the $n$ moves apply the logical product of the initial logical $X$'s and the final logical $Z$'s, which is a nontrivial logical operator if at least one of the two is not vacuous, i.e. if at least one input light is left on or $s \geq 1$.
+Since each move increases the physical operator's weight by exactly 1, the minimum number of moves is precisely the distance. \end{proof} Since finding the distance of a stabilizer code is \textbf{NP}-complete~\cite{kapshikar2023hardness}, we may immediately conclude that optimally playing QLO with the setup as above is also \textbf{NP}-complete.